correctness-workshop/2017/index.md

 ---
 ###  <a class="anchor" name="proceedings"> Proceedings </a>

-The proceedings will be archived in the ACM Digital Library and IEEE Xplore through SIGHPC.
+We expect that the proceedings will be archived in the ACM Digital Library and IEEE Xplore through SIGHPC (in process).

 ---
 ### <a class="anchor" name="dates"> Important Dates </a>